xpack/web-jekyll/pages/develop/how-to-create-xpack-git-repos.md

 - update the content until `npm pack` shows only the desired content
 - commit with the following message: **.npmignore preliminary content**

+### Add .github/workflows/*

+Copy/paste files like:

+- `CI.yml`
+- `test-all.yml`

+- commit with the following message: **.github/workflows preliminary content**

+For projects with an upstream Git, disable existing workflows.

 ### Publish the initial version to GitHub

 With VS Code, Fork or Git: